TMJ Pain? The Best TMJ Exercises To Fix Jaw Pain & Clicking

 1. Chiropractic: Correcting joint alignment and motion with gentle musculoskeletal manipulation treatments.

-2. Physical Therapy: Strengthening the supporting muscles and ligaments with specific rehabilitation exercises.
+2. Active Rehabilitative Therapy: Strengthening the supporting muscles and ligaments with specific rehabilitation exercises.

 So if you’re suffering from TMJ pain, try these exercises and schedule an appointment at Ascent Chiropractic.

 The exercise below is designed to strengthen the muscles and ligaments that support your TMJ joints and retrain your jaw to move without pain or popping.
 Because individual cases can vary so much from patient to patient, these TMJ exercises may alleviate pain for some but not others.

 Do the following exercise twice a day for 5 minutes, while relaxed and sitting upright.